As first stimulus check looms, lawmakers working towards next round of relief

 As the U.S. nears 17,000 coronavirus deaths, our team in Washington, D.C. is examining the issues that likely won’t be featured tonight during primetime cable news — including what’s being done to get additional financial relief to Americans and small businesses.
-You can watch their original reporting in a livestream at 9/8c.
+You can watch their original reporting in the video above.

 A staggering 16.8 million Americans have been thrown onto the unemployment rolls in just three weeks, underscoring the terrifying speed with which the coronavirus outbreak has brought world economies to a near standstill.